-A few months ago, I found myself at Pizza Hut using my Nima Sensor (see below for more information about the Nima Sensor) to test the pizza for hidden gluten.
+A few months ago, I found myself at Pizza Hut using my Nima Sensor to test the pizza for hidden gluten.
 I’m happy to report that Pizza Hut passed with flying colors.
 (Read more about what’s gluten-free at Pizza Hut.)

 Pizza Hut, like California Pizza Kitchen, has a certified gluten-free menu that includes pizza.
 In fact, these are the only two restaurants I’m aware of that offer certified gluten-free pizza.
 While many restaurants offer a “gluten-free pizza,” they cannot say they offer a “certified gluten-free pizza.”